0xProject/0x-mesh/docs/graphql_api.md

 ## Playground Environment

-We have deployed a playground environment for exploring the GraphQL API.
+We have deployed a public playground environment for exploring the GraphQL API.
 You can access the playground at [https://meshmock.spaceship.0x.org/](https://meshmock.spaceship.0x.org/).
-It supports autocompletion, syntax highlighting, and subscriptions.
+It supports auto-completion, syntax highlighting, and subscriptions.
 In addition, interactive documentation for the API can be found by clicking the "docs" button on the righthand side of the screen.
 See the Example Queries section below for some queries to try.